dtbutts/roku_voice_remote/README.md

 To build:
   update 'model_path' to path of your downloaded language model. update 'IP_ADDRESS_OF_TV' to your Roku TV's IP address.
 This can be found on the TV in Settings => Network => About.

+More commands can be found at https://developer.roku.com/docs/developer-program/dev-tools/external-control-api.md .